neillturner/kitchen-puppet/provisioner_options.md

 hiera_eyaml_key_remote_path | "/etc/puppet/secure/keys" | directory of hiera-eyaml keys on server
 hiera_eyaml_key_path  | "hiera_keys" | directory of hiera-eyaml keys on workstation
-hiera_deep_merge | false | install the deep_merge gem to support hiera deep merge mode facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command http_proxy | nil | use http proxy when installing puppet, packages and running puppet https_proxy | nil | use https proxy when installing puppet, packages and running puppet puppet_logdest | nil | _Array_ of log destinations.
-Include 'console' if wanted custom_install_command | nil | Custom shell command to be used at install stage.
+hiera_deep_merge | false | install the deep_merge gem to support hiera deep merge mode http_proxy | nil | use http proxy when installing puppet, packages and running puppet https_proxy | nil | use https proxy when installing puppet, packages and running puppet puppet_logdest | nil | _Array_ of log destinations.
+Include 'console' if wanted custom_options | | custom options to add to puppet apply command. custom_install_command | nil | Custom shell command to be used at install stage.
 Can be multiline.
 See examples below.